ec-myers/the-screening-room/README.md

 ![](https://user-images.githubusercontent.com/48811985/67630271-b8b4ca80-f87c-11e9-8994-8ade2edc771f.png)
-# The Screening Room: A Movie Tracker web app
+# The Screening Room: A Movie Tracker Web Application

 ## Summary

-Ever been curious about what movies are currently out in theaters and wish you could get more info about them?
-Welcome to Movie Tracker where you can sign in, see the latest movies, and favorite them for later.
+Ever been curious about movies that are currently out in theaters and wish you could get more info about them?
+Welcome to The Screening Room where you can sign in, see the latest movies, and favorite them for later.

-As a result of building out this project, we developed some muscle memory building out applications with Redux.
-We also got a much more practice doing network requests with a backend and fetching a nested API from 'TheMovieDB'.
+As a result of building out this project, we developed muscle memory building out applications with React, Redux and Router.
+We also utilized network requests with a backend and fetching a from the 'TheMovieDB' API.

 ## Developers
 - [vrandall66](https://github.com/vrandall66)
 - [ec-myers](https://github.com/ec-myers)
 - [edwindelbosque](https://github.com/edwindelbosque)

-## Check out our live app in Heroku [here](https://the-screening-room.herokuapp.com/)!

 ## How to install